todthomson/intro-to-linux-dotnetcore-docker/Part2.md

 #### VGA just ain't what it used to be...

-> Come on Tod it's 2016 this GNU/Linux thing is supposed to be easy!
+> Come on Tod it's 2016 this Linux thing is supposed to be easy!

 Not always my young Padawans, not always...
 But here's how you can fix it.

 1. Open a new Terminal by pressing the shortcut `CTRL+ALT+T` or by pressing the `SUPER` (Windows) key, typing `term` and then pressing `ENTER`.
-This is how you launch applications in Ubuntu GNU/Linux i.e. it's the same as in Windows.
+This is how you launch applications in Ubuntu Linux i.e. it's the same as in Windows.

 2. Run the following command to install some tools we will use for compiling some kernel modules build and testing our OpenGL acceleration is working: